Anti-Ransomware - Top 5 Defenders Against Ransomware

 Ransomware isn't the most subtle type of malware.
-If you've been caught out by the software, you'll know about it fairly soon since a program will open basically telling you to pay up and do so quickly.
-Alternatively known as crypto- or extortion Trojans, ransomware locks your files or even system, only 'releasing' them after you've paid a hefty ransom.
+If you've been caught out, you'll know fairly soon since a program will open telling you to pay up or risk permanently losing access to your data.
+Alternatively known as crypto- or extortion Trojans, ransomware locks your files or even system, only 'releasing' its digital hostages after you've paid a hefty ransom.
 In this article, we'll show you how to prevent this from happening in the first place.

-Every year, ransomware causes billions of dollars in damages around the world, making it easily the greatest malware threat to both private individuals and corporations.
-Like most other kinds of malware, ransomware conceals itself in executable programs or corrupt files on your computer.
+Every year, ransomware causes billions of dollars in damages worldwide, easily making it the greatest malware threat to both individuals and businesses.
+Like most other kinds of malware, ransomware conceals itself on your computer either in executable programs or corrupted files.

-For even more security, most antivirus suites have integrated anti-ransomware features.
-We assessed 11 of the leading antivirus programs for you and without further ado, present our Top 3 in terms of protection against ransomware.
+For even more security, most antivirus suites come with integrated anti-ransomware features.
+We assessed 16 of the leading antivirus programs and without further ado, present what we determined to be the five best in defending against ransomware.

-Bitdefender was the overall winner of our evaluation, since the program does pretty much everything in terms of Internet security, without displaying any weaknesses.
-It affords excellent security, which is confirmed by independent test labs, has a sleek and customizable user interface, and offers bags of features to boot.
+Bitdefender came first in our evaluation since the program does pretty much everything right when it comes to Internet security, and all without any fuss or shortcomings.
+It serves as an excellent digital bodyguard, which is confirmed by the independent testing labs we consulted, has a sleek and customizable user interface, and offers bags of features to boot.

-Alongside more extravagant extras like a VPN and password manager, Bitdefender also provides multi-level protection against ransomware.
-For example, you'll receive a notification if an encryption attempt of your files has been ascertained.
-Bitdefender also creates automatic backups of your files and removes ransomware from your system once it has been identified.
+Alongside more extravagant extras like a VPN and password manager, the software also provides multi-level protection against ransomware.
+For example, you'll receive a notification whenever it determines that an attempt was made to encrypt your files.
+Bitdefender also creates automatic backups of your data and removes ransomware from your system as soon as it's identified.

-The basic version of Bitdefender is free, and includes protection against ransomware, however, for the multi-level security we've discussed above, you'll have to open your wallet.
+Thanks to Bitdefender Free, you can get basic protection against ransomware at no cost, however, for the multi-level security we've discussed above, you'll have to reach for your wallet.

 Excellent user interface with customizable quick actions